-I may be jumping the gun early because tomatoes aren’t fully in season until July, but the weather so far this year has been strange and the winter long.
+I may be jumping the gun because tomatoes aren’t fully in season until July, but the weather so far this year has been strange and the winter long.
 So let’s start summer early!

 An Easy Starter Recipe for a Summer Meal:

 Simple French meals often begin with a light Starter dish made of raw vegetables, especially in the warmer summer months.
-I think beginning your meal with a light raw vegetable dish, separate from the main course, is one way French women stay slim and yet enjoy such great food.
+I think beginning your meal with a light raw vegetable dish, separate from the main course, is one way the French stay slim and yet enjoy such great food.

 Beginning a meal with a raw vegetable slows you down and helps you feel full and satisfied at the end of the meal.
 You won’t tend to eat as quickly as when everything is piled onto one plate.